Lucien E. Blackwell West Philadelphia Regional Library

 The library was renovated in 1998 as part of the "Changing Lives" campaign, which refurbished branches and brought Internet service to every library.
 The building was renamed the Lucien E. Blackwell/West Philadelphia Regional library in 2004 after Lucien Blackwell, a former congressman, city council member, state legislator and local activist who died in 2003.

 The library is located on 52nd Street, the major commercial and shopping district of West Philadelphia.
-When you visit, look in the adult room for the large, colorful mural by George Beach, entitled Knowledge.
+When you visit, look in the adult room for three large, colorful murals: Knowledge by George Beach; Paul Robeson and the 21st Lady of Liberty by Marta Sanchez; and Adventures in Reading by Walter Edmonds.